getsentry/rfcs/text/0141-linking-traces.md

 ## Out of scope/Non-Goals

 - Querying across linked traces: Given the "linked list" nature of one root span linking back to its previous root span, we accept that obtaining a complete list is an expensive query operation.
-Therefore, we consider use cases that require a complete list of all linked traces out of scope.
+Therefore, we consider use cases that require a complete list of all linked traces out of scope to start with.
 We can address this as a follow-up if technically possible but we're aware that this is likely a sub-optimal data structure for such queries.
 Any storage or ingest decisions to make establishing the complete picture easier (doubly-linked lists, indexes, etc) are encouraged but up to individual teams to decide upon.
-- Linking transactions started during the rendering of statically generated HTML pages and pageload transactions.
+- Linking traces started during the rendering of statically generated HTML pages and specific pageload transactions.
 A span link is ideal here because we don't want the hard link of a trace id.
 However, a casual link would still increase context and completeness.
 We might do it but not at this point as it's a follow-up item where span links are a prerequisite.
-- Unsampled or negatively sampled traces are not linked by SDKs.
-For example, if the first trace was sampled negatively, the next trace will not link to it as this would result in a link to a non-existing trace.
-To be clear: Server-side sampling (DS) might still drop spans other spans link towards.
-Meaning, we cannot make assumptions that a span link guarantees the existence of the span it links to.

 # Background